Kesha Allegedly Accused Dr. Luke Of Raping Other Artists In Texts To Lady Gaga

 “… Kesha’s false accusation that Gottwald raped the Other Recording Artist has been widely circulated throughout the music industry … thereby causing further grievous damage to [Luke]’s reputation and business, just as Kesha intended… As Lady gaga observed in this text message conversation, ‘it will NOT [b]e easy for’ her [i.e. the Other Recording Artist] or any artist to work w[ith] him [i.e. Gottwald] after this.”

-Kesha again filed her own legal docs claiming Dr. Luke is seeking revenge against her and as a result, she has not been allowed to release new music.
+Kesha again filed her own legal docs claiming Dr. Luke is seeking revenge against her, and as a result, she has not been allowed to release new music.
 Her lawyers claim that Dr. Luke has “verbally abused and physically threatened Kesha during the parties’ contractual relationship.”

 MAIN GLITTER BIIIIOTCH☠ vogueing as hard as a bitch can ZOOOOOLANDER YAAAAAAS